apollosolutions/managed-federation-resiliency/nginx/README.md

 ## Configuring this for your gateway

+1. Make sure you're running at least `@apollo/gateway@0.25.0`.
-1. Add an nginx service to your cluster.
+2. Add an nginx service to your cluster.
-2. Configure nginx to proxy requests to `https://uplink.api.apollographql.com`.
+3. Configure nginx to proxy requests to `https://uplink.api.apollographql.com`.
-3. Configure the managed federation endpoints in your gateway to point to nginx:
+4. Configure the managed federation endpoints in your gateway to point to nginx:
    ```sh
    export APOLLO_SCHEMA_CONFIG_DELIVERY_ENDPOINT=http://proxy
    ```
-4. Consider setting your cache storage directory to a shared volume to persist across restarts.
+5. Consider setting your cache storage directory to a shared volume to persist across restarts.
 You may need to configure a [`proxy_cache_lock`][lock] to handle concurrent updates.